-If you are interested in privacy you might have heard of the terms “5 Eyes”, “9 Eyes”, and “14 Eyes”.
-These terms are used to describe a coalition of countries that work together in obtaining and sharing data.
-If you live in one of the coalition countries, it might be good to know that your government can share any information about you with the other members.
+If you live in one of the coalition countries, it might be good to know that your government could be sharing information about you with the other members of those alliances.
 This has severe consequences for your online privacy.
-What these 5, 9, and 14 Eyes countries do exactly, how they came to be, and what consequences this has for your privacy is all described below.
+What these 5, 9, and 14 Eyes countries do exactly, how they came to be, and what consequences their actions have for your privacy will all be discussed in this article.

 The original 5 Eyes alliance was formed in the 1940s.
-It started as a union between the United States and the United Kingdom, the so-called UKUSA agreement.
-This made it possible for the United States and the United Kingdom to share information more easily.
-Canada, Australia, and New-Zealand joined the UKUSA agreement because they were cooperating Commonwealth countries with a common legal system.
-This is how the 5 Eyes, also known as the FVEY, came to be.
+It started as a union between the United States and the United Kingdom: the so-called UKUSA agreement.
+This enabled the United States and the United Kingdom to exchange information more easily.
+Canada, Australia, and New-Zealand later joined the UKUSA agreement, because they were cooperating Commonwealth countries with a common legal system.
+This is how the 5 Eyes, also known as the FVEY, was born.

-During the Cold War the FVEY developed a system which allowed them to intercept Soviet communication.
+During the Cold War, the FVEY developed a system that allowed them to intercept Soviet communication.
 This system, called the ECHELON surveillance system, is now used to monitor the communication of billions of citizens worldwide.

-In the 90s the general public became aware of the ECHELON system, which caused a small outrage in Europe and the United States.
+The general public became aware of the ECHELON system in the 90s, which caused a small outrage in Europe as well as in the United States.
 The 9/11 attacks and the subsequent War on Terror were used to argue for the continuation and even increase of the monitoring practices.
 From that moment on, the focus of surveillance shifted to the internet.
-This makes sense, because the internet was on the rise and at this point most of our communication happens online.
+This makes sense, because the internet was on the rise and at this point most of our communication happens on it.

 5 Eyes and the Increase of Spying Worldwide

-With the expansion of the ECHELON system and the data exchange between the 5 Eyes countries, it became clear that they were going to use the system for mass surveillance.
-Communication between country officials or even citizens is intercepted and shared with the other 5 Eyes countries on a large scale.
+With the expansion of the ECHELON system and the data exchange between the 5 Eyes countries, it became clear that mass surveillance would become a given worldwide.
+Even today, communication between country officials or even citizens is intercepted and shared with the other 5 Eyes countries on a large scale.
 Due to the agreement, the amount of surveillance has only grown over the years.

-Legislation in, for instance, the United States used to state that the NSA is not allowed to spy on its own citizens.
+Legislation in the United States used to state that the NSA is not allowed to spy on its own citizens.
 Because these rules are different in other countries, it can be easier for the United States to have a foreign organization, for instance one from the United Kingdom, spy on their citizens.
 Because of the 5 Eyes alliance, the United Kingdom can easily share this information with the NSA.
 This creates the opportunity for countries to bypass their own privacy laws and use mass surveillance on their citizens.

 Expanding the 5 Eyes Alliance: 9 Eyes and 14 Eyes

-Along the years the 5 Eyes alliance has expanded to include other countries as well.
-It has grown into a large network of countries that share sensitive information about their citizens with each other.
+Over time, the 5 Eyes alliance has expanded to include other countries as well.
+These different alliances have grown into a large network of countries that share sensitive information with each other.
 This includes communication between citizens and organizations.

 Protect Yourself Against Mass Surveillance

-Since more and more of our lives takes place on the internet and online privacy is becoming an important consideration, it’s good to be aware of concepts like the 5, 9, and 14 Eyes alliance.
-This can potentially invade your privacy.
+Since more and more of our lives takes place on the internet and online privacy is becoming an important consideration, it’s good to be aware of concepts like the 5, 9, and 14 Eyes alliances.
+Such projects can potentially invade your privacy.
 A government agency in your country might intercept your private communication.
-Subsequently, they could share this communication, and other personal data, with government agencies in one of the other countries.
+Subsequently, they could share this communication, and other personal data, with government agencies in other countries.
 Your government can do so without your direct permission.

 Overview of 5 Eyes, 9 Eyes, and 14 Eyes Countries

-Below you can find an easy overview of the countries that make up the 5 Eyes, 9 Eyes, and 14 Eyes alliances.
+Below you can find a quick overview of the countries that make up the 5 Eyes, 9 Eyes, and 14 Eyes alliances.

 |5 Eyes countries||9 Eyes countries||14 Eyes countries|